-Again, he tried to move past, but this time Hammond halted him with his quirt.
-“I haven’t come to discuss the dubious merits of your innkeeper’s ale.”
+Again he tried to move past, but this time Hammond halted him with his horse switch.
+“I haven’t come to discuss the merits of your innkeeper’s ale.”

-James glanced down at the quirt and wished he could twist it around the Roundhead’s neck.
-Though it galled him, James forced himself to adopt an even tone.
-He even managed a tight smile.
-“Pity.
-‘Tis far better than the thin brew they call ale at the Swann.”
+James glanced down at the switch and wanted to twist it around the Roundhead’s neck.
+Though it galled him, James forced an even tone.
+“Pity.”

-Hammond’s jaw twitched.
-“The garrison is investigating another robbery, at that very establishment,” he said. “’Twas the work of the highwayman.
+“The garrison is investigating another robbery,” Hammond said. “’Twas the work of the highwayman.
 Have you heard aught of it?”

 James leaned against the wagon.
 “Aye, all of Warwick has.
-‘Twas your horse, wasn’t it, Lieutenant, or did I hear an ill account?”
+A patrol losing their horses, or did I hear an ill account?”

 “You heard right.”

 Hammond’s mouth curled down.
-“Did any strange horse pass through the stables this week?”
+“Did any strange horses pass through the stables this week?”

-Hammond slapped his quirt against his thigh.
-“I don’t appreciate cheek, Ostler.”
+Hammond slapped his switch against his thigh.
+“I don’t appreciate cheek, ostler.”

 James smothered a grin and assumed a contrite expression.
 “Forgive me.
-What kind of horse were you searching for?”
+What kind of horse are you searching for?”

 “Aye?”
-James allowed a trace of scepticism to creep in his tone.
+James allowed a trace of scepticism to creep into his tone.
 He scratched his head as though in doubt.

 “Have you heard aught else?”